An abortion is a way of ending a pregnancy using medication or surgery.

 The risks of an abortion are the same as the risks of a miscarriage.
 The most common are vaginal bleeding and infection.
 These risks are very low for a miscarriage or an abortion that occurs at less than 12 weeks.

-With a surgical termination of pregnancy there is a small chance of damage to a woman’s cervix or uterus during the procedure.
+With a surgical termination of pregnancy there is also a small chance of damage to your cervix or uterus during the procedure.
 This is one of the main reasons why medical abortion is preferred if possible.

 Use pads rather than tampons and showers rather than baths for the first couple of weeks.

-It is best to wait about 2 weeks after an abortion before having sex.
-If you do have sex before then you should use a condom to decrease the chance of infection.
+It is best to wait about 2 weeks after an abortion before having sexual intercourse.
+If you do have intercourse before then you should use a condom to decrease the chance of infection.

 Use contraception.
 This is a good time to discuss contraception and choose a method that works for you.
 Remember that you could get pregnant again within 2 weeks of a termination of pregnancy.